didlie-dev/layr-project/index.md

 4. __Send data__: The file owner sends the shard file and public ID of contract to the host.
 5. __Host unlocks funds__: The host uses the file data (not the hash) to attempt to unlock the funds from the account, which is only possible if the host receives the correct information.

-Note that we use the hash to unlock the funds in the contract: the preimage used to __generate__ that hash is (i.e. the raw file data itself).
+Note that the hash of the file’s contents is not what the file host uses to unlock the funds in the contract.
+The file host hands the file contents itself to Stellar and then Stellar hashes the file contents and validates that hash against the hash locking the funds.
 Therefore, the file host needs to possess the file data upon signing the contract , since pre-generating a hash of the file data would not work.
 This is important because it guarantees that the host has the data at the time of receiving payment.
 Imagine if the host could unlock the funds with the hash of the file data: the host could then generate the hash, delete the data, and then use the pre-generated hash to get paid.
 This would mean that proof of data possession and payment were not truly coupled together.

 <figure>
   <center>